phobos2077/fo2_ecco/docs/ecco_readme.txt

 - weight and cost was rebalanced as well
 - to further reduce "ammo swimming", all dying critters are stripped from some amount of ammo (optional), see MISC section
 - ammo now occupies space, so you cannot store unlimited ammo in car trunk (increased trunk capacity by 20% to balance that)
-- HE Rocket is extremely powerfull, but AP Rocket penetrates like gauss
-- .50 ammo caliber and ammo type added (used only in new Bozar)
+- new "calibers" and ammo types: .50 BMG (for AMR) and 40mm Grenade
-- new ammo types: 12ga Slugs, .223AP, 14mm JHP (crafting)
+- new ammo types for existing calibers: 12ga Slugs, 12ga Buckshot, .223AP, 14mm JHP (some craftable)

 > FIREARMS:
 - All shotguns: the max damage is much higher (min dmg is almost the same), wich makes them very deadly against unarmored critters, but cannot penetrate heavy armor and limited in range.
-- 2 barrel shotguns have a duplet (burst) firing mode with single shot animation.
+- Sawed off shotgun have a duplet (burst) firing mode with single shot animation.
-- All pistols (including energy pistols): cost 4 AP to shoot (That's what pistols are for in real life - shoot faster), but have smaller firing range and not near as powerfull as rifles.
+- All pistols (including energy pistols): cost 4 AP to shoot, but have smaller firing range and not as powerfull as rifles.
-- Bozar is what it should be - single-shot anti-materiel rifle, uses new .50 BMG ammo (penetrate most armor), need 7 STR and has very high damage.
+- Bozar changed to be a single-shot anti-materiel rifle, uses new .50 BMG ammo, need 7 STR and has very high damage.
 For machinegunning use LSW or M60 instead.
-- Sniper Rifle is much more powerful, rechambered "back" to 7.62
+- Sniper Rifle is much more powerful, rechambered "back" to 7.62.
-- M60 is a true machinegun: more powerful with 100 rounds ammo capacity (like in RL).
+- M60 is a true machinegun: more powerful with 100 rounds ammo capacity.
+- Bursts rebalanced to differ in bullet spread between weapon types (thanks to sfall).
+This makes certain guns work in new roles with effective mid-long range bursts.
+- Burst sizes were reduced across the board and rebalanced.
+This should make bursts viable with the added ammo scarcity.
-- Almost every weapon was subjectively improved (main concerns were: more realism, more interesting balance between weapons, taking new ammo behaviour into account, BUT not going too far from vanilla stats, except those weapons mentioned specifically).
+- Almost every weapon was subjectively improved (main concerns were: more interesting balance between weapons, taking new ammo behaviour into account, BUT not going too far from vanilla stats, except those weapons mentioned specifically).

 > NEW WEAPONS:
-- taser
+- Taser (stuns enemies from a short distance)
 - 40mm grenade launchers (two types) with two types of grenades
-- 9mm SMG in some random encounters
+- Late-game non-firearm weapons: one "unarmed", a sprear weapon, a sledge weapon, two throwing weapons
+- A new craftable grenade

 > ENERGY WEAPONS:
-- all energy weapons has higher penetration (rifles better than pistols), so now only the best armor can provide strong protection against Laser or Plasma rifles
-- Laser weapons are more powerful and armor laser resistance was changed (see below).
+- Laser weapons are now very effective against everything below Combat/Metal Armor.
 - "Real" Turbo Plasma rifle, costs 4 AP for shot (max damage reduced a bit).
-- strong single-shot energy weapons now spend more than 1 cell round for each shot
+- Strong single-shot energy weapons now spend more than 1 cell round for each shot.

 > Some examples of ballance between some weapons of comparable class: